SolankiPratikkumar/High_PSRR_LDO.md/README.md

 ![OLPSRR Screenshot from 2025-05-15 04-43-32](https://github.com/user-attachments/assets/e18ec355-2b21-40d8-a431-ff6494aa7f9d)

-### Explanation of the artifact used for Open Loop PSRR:-
+### Explanation of the artifact used for Open Loop PSRR:

 * In order to calculate the open loop PSRR we need to send an AC signal from the source which in our case is VDD.
 Here we are giving an AC=1 signal in the source.
 This signal is given to the source of the passfet and the source of pmos in the diffamp.
 * We will ideally want very bad PSRR in the diffamp as we want the OTA output to have all the AC noise such that Vsg of pmos = 0 (small signal analysis).Thus all the noise will get rejected and we will get a noise free dc voltage at the output of the LDO.